Mental Health Locus of Control Scale

 Data Analysis and Use

-Descriptive Statistics: Calculation of mean and standard deviation to understand the general perception of control over mental health.
+Descriptive statistics, such as the mean and standard deviation, may be used to summarize the general perception of control within a population.

 Objective

-The objective of the Mental Health Locus of Control Scale is to explore how people perceive control over their mental health and to understand the factors that influence this perception.
-The resulting information can be used to develop interventions and programs that promote mental well-being.
+The primary objective of the Mental Health Locus of Control Scale is to examine how individuals perceive control over their mental health and to better understand the factors that influence these perceptions.

 Calibration